jannispaul/webflow-utils/readme.md

 # Webflow utils

 This is a collection of scripts that I use to enhance my workflow with webflow.
-They are copy and paste drop-ins and can be configurerd with attributes.
+They are copy and paste drop-ins that can be configurerd with attributes.

 ## Lazy Load Video